speechbrain/speechbrain/recipes/GigaSpeech/README.md

 # Data access and download

 SpeechBrain supports two ways of dealing with the GigaSpeech dataset:
 1. [HuggingFace dataset](https://huggingface.co/datasets/speechcolab/gigaspeech/).
-For HuggingFacem note that **you must use** the HuggingFace client to log in first before running the recipe.
+For HuggingFace note that **you must use** the HuggingFace client to log in first before running the recipe.
 2. [Original Github](https://github.com/SpeechColab/GigaSpeech).

 You simply need to follow the instructions on either of the above links. **We strongly